aut-ce/ActuallyUnderstandingUniversityCourses/README.md

 How to actually get an intuition from what's being taught at most Iranian universities which is awfully memory-based and lacks a proper understanding.
 The course list is mainly based on the educational planning of CE@AUT, with some additional content.

+### Some notes and disclaimers:
+* **NOTE** Some of the courses have been watched by the maintainers of this repo and have been qualified as being able to provide  high-quality education for the interested.
-NOTE that as we're practically unable to find courses, let alone verifying the quality and the syllabus of them, issues and pull requests are deeply appreciated.
+* **NOTE** As we're practically unable to find all the good courses, let alone verifying the quality and the syllabus of them.
+Therefore issues and pull requests are deeply appreciated.
-It's also worth noting that you should use a VPN in order to gain access to edX courses as Iranian users are denied access due to U.S sanctions.
+* **NOTE** You should use a VPN in order to gain access to edX courses as Iranian users are denied access due to U.S sanctions.

-DISCLAIMER: Enlisting a course here doesn't mean that anyone here thinks any particular professor can't teach properly.
+* **DISCLAIMER** Enlisting a course here doesn't mean that anyone here thinks any particular professor can't teach properly.

 ### For a general list full of everything, Visit [Awesome-list](https://github.com/sindresorhus/awesome).